 In this tutorial, we will cover an overview of Tkinter widgets in Python.
-These widgets are the functional units on any Tkinter GUI application.
+Tkinter widgets are the functional units on any Tkinter-based GUI application.

-These are 19 widgets available in Python Tkinter module.
-Below we have all the widgets listed down with a basic description:
+These are 19 widgets available in the Python Tkinter module.
+Below we have all the widgets listed with a basic description:

 |Name of Widget